 a guide for those seeking a visiting scholar invitation

-This information outlines some best practices for those wishing to become a guest of the university.
-For additional information as well as specific advice and assistance on visa issues and current university policies related to visiting scholars, contact the Office of International Students and Scholars (ISS) or visit their website.
+This document outlines some best practices for those wishing to become a guest of the university.
+For additional information as well as specific advice and assistance on visa issues and current university policies related to visiting scholars, contact the Purdue's Office of International Students and Scholars (ISS) website or Purdue International Scholar Assistance (PISA).

-If you are seeking an invitation as a Visiting Scholar at Purdue, please note that invitations are issued by specific faculty members and their departments, and all requests for an invitation should begin with the identification of a host researcher/professor/department at Purdue.
-To do this a potential visitor should:
+If you are seeking an invitation as a Visiting Scholar at Purdue, please note that invitations are made by specific faculty members and their departments.
+All requests for an invitation should begin with the identification of a host researcher/professor/department at Purdue.
+To do this, a potential visitor should:

-- Plan 6-12 months in advance of a visit, especially if a visa will be required.
+- Plan 6-12 months in advance of a visit, especially if visa sponsorship will be

 - Consider the timing of your visit in light of Purdue’s academic calendar.

-Inquire as to whether your home institution promotes or supports Visiting Scholars.
+- Inquire as to whether your home institution promotes or supports Visiting

-To obtain a visitor visa to the U.S. you must document credible financial resources to support your stay in advance (please refer to the ISS website for the latest information).
+To obtain a visa to enter the U.S. you must provide in advance documentary proof of credible financial resources to support your stay.
+Please refer to the ISS website for the latest information on required amounts.
 Funding can be in the form of: